Highland Wildlife Park near Kingussie

 A short distance around the route we arrived at the male polar bear enclosure, again packed with information and great views of the polar bear.
 "Arktos" was simply chilling in a cool water pool watching the cars go by, it seemed like he had the right idea in the blazing mid-day sun.

-Afterward, we saw these goat-like animals called "Markhor" jumping around on the little cliffs there.
+Afterwards, we saw these goat-like animals called "Markhor" jumping around on the little cliffs there.

 My wife was very keen to see the snow leopards, and this visit didn't disappoint.
 The enclosure is quite an open plan layout so it's easy to see the snow leopard, and this time it was high up looking down on us.